 Introduction

-Florida’s Turnpike Enterprise (FTE), part of the Florida Department of Transportation (FDOT), is conducting a Project Development and Environment (PD&E) study for the Sawgrass Expressway (SR 869) from south of US 441 (SR 7) to Powerline Road (SR 845), in Broward County.
-Along the Florida’s Turnpike Mainline, the study limits extend from Wiles Road to the Broward County line.
+Florida’s Turnpike Enterprise, part of the Florida Department of Transportation (FDOT), is conducting a Project Development and Environment (PD&E) study for the Sawgrass Expressway (SR 869) from south of US 441 (SR 7) to Powerline Road (SR 845), in Broward County.
+Along Florida’s Turnpike Mainline, the study limits extend from Wiles Road to the Broward County line.

 The PD&E study is the second phase of the FDOT project development process.
-Each PD&E study requires the combined efforts of professional engineers, planners and scientists, who collect and analyze project-related information to determine social, economic, physical and environmental impacts.
-Afterward they develop the best solution for a community’s transportation needs.
+Each PD&E study requires the combined efforts of professional engineers, planners and scientists, to collect data, develop and evaluate alternatives, conduct studies, prepare reports and gather input from the general public, applicable agencies, and interested parties.
+The goal of the PD&E process is to develop the best solution which meets the transportation needs and offers the greatest benefit with the least impact.

 Noise Studies are performed in the PD&E phase and the Design phase, and re-evaluated if there is a major change in design to the roadway.